emily-frank/emily-frank.github.io/_pages/research.md

 ## Under review:

-1. **Legal Status and Refugees' Perceptions of Institutional Justice: The Role of Communication Quality**, with Anton Nivorozhkin (Institut für Arbeitsmarkt- und Berufsforschung, IAB)
+1. **Legal Status and Refugees' Perceptions of Institutional Justice: The Role of Communication Quality**, with Anton Nivorozhkin (Institut für Arbeitsmarkt- und Berufsforschung, IAB)<br>
 Disseration project demonstrating poorer experiences of procedural justice at bureaucratic agencies among refugees with an insecure legal status; interactions with street-level bureaucrats partially mediate the relationship between legal status and procedural justice.

-2. **“A Normal Refugee”?: Civic Stratification and the Stratification of Belonging** Dissertation project demonstrating how changing policy responses in Germany have led to the selective inclusion of refugees in social rights (civic stratification) and how these policies have impacted refugees' sense of belonging, drawing on interviews.
+2. **“A Normal Refugee”?: Civic Stratification and the Stratification of Belonging**<br>
+Dissertation project demonstrating how changing policy responses in Germany have led to the selective inclusion of refugees in social rights (civic stratification) and how these policies have impacted refugees' sense of belonging, drawing on interviews.

 3. **Penny for Your Thoughts: The Income Divide in Media Effects on Immigration Attitudes**<br>